 🔍 How to Check If a Shop Is Certified

-- Are you certified by specific OEMs?
+- Are you certified by BMW or other OEMs?

 - Do you hold an I-CAR Gold Class designation?